Read more about the Citizen Advisory Panel in the 2018/19 annual report (PDF, 1.5MB).

 Nigel became involved in NHS issues as a result of concerns about the implementation of the Health and Social Care Act 2012 and organised a local meeting to discuss the implications of the new Act.
 As a result, Nigel was asked to join the Quay Lane Surgery PPG and then became the chair of the east locality umbrella meeting for PPG reps.

-Because the main acute hospital for the east and north localities is the University Hospital Plymouth (Derriford), Nigel felt that it was important patients from east Cornwall had a voice - so Nigel applied and was appointed to the Patient Council.
-Amongst several areas of interest, one of particular interest is patient discharge.
+Because the main acute hospital for the east and north localities is the University Hospital Plymouth (Derriford), Nigel felt that it was important patients from east Cornwall had a voice – so Nigel applied and was appointed to the Patient Council.
+Amongst several areas of interest, of particular interest is patient discharge.

-Nigel is a long standing member of the CAP and a member of the joint primary care commissioning committee.
+Nigel is a long standing member of the CAP and a member of the primary care commissioning committee.

 With a background in the finance industries, Nigel moved to Cornwall in 2008 with his wife, who is a consultant psychiatrist.
 Nigel has been involved in NHS campaigns and committees for many years and believes passionately in a properly funded NHS, adhering to the founding principles which led to it being the envy of the world, and in the involvement of patients and public.

 Joan is an elected member of Launceston Town Council and St Stephen by Launceston Rural Parish Council.

 Joan is also a member of Launceston Medical Centre PPG and independent custody visitor working out of the office of the Devon and Cornwall Police and Crime Commissioner.